 - a bond-based fund: to invest in assets which are broadly expected to match those which an annuity would be based on

-- a lower-risk growth fund: to achieve a level of growth up until retirement which will then be used to fund the members’ need for income drawdown’
+- a lower-risk growth fund: to achieve a level of growth up until and potentially through retirement which will be used to fund the members’ plans for income drawdown

 Available market options

-For some schemes, particularly those where available resources for administration support, investment advice and governance time available are limited, you may wish to consider a range of 'off-the-shelf' options (eg target date funds) which are available in the market.
-These may also be suitable where employers only wish to provide a basic arrangement as part of their pension provision.
+For some schemes, particularly those where available resources for administration support, investment advice and governance time available are limited, you may wish to consider a range of 'off-the-shelf' options (eg target date funds), which are available in the market.
 Some possible sources of information are outlined below.

 |Insurer / product provider||